Karin Tammaru: Television and film

 Tammaru's first film role was as a voice actress and narrator for the 1996 Priit Tender directed short animated Estonian film Gravitatsioon for Eesti Joonisfilm.
 This was followed by the role of Milvi in the 2009 Andrus Tuisk directed dramatic feature film Pangarööv for Filmivabrik.
 In 2011, she appeared as Director Jaaksoo in the Katrin Laur directed Estinfilm drama Surnuaiavahi tütar, about the disintegration of a rural family.
 In 2014, she had a small role as a mother in the film short Lõunavalgus, directed by Kairit Krass.
 This was followed by the role of Gert's mother in the 2022 period-drama Kalev, directed by Ove Musting.

 Apart from films, Karin Tammaru has also appeared in a number of television productions.
 In 2006, she made an appearance on the Eesti Televisioon (ETV) crime drama series Ohtlik lend.
 The same year, she played the role of Natasha in the Tapio Piirainen directed Finnish feature-length television crime-drama film Bodomin legenda for Yleisradio (YLE).

 Other television appearances include the role of Maia on two episodes of the Kanal 2 crime-drama series Kelgukoerad in 2010; as a teacher on the ETV political satire series Riigimehed in 2013; a 2014 role on the Kanal 2 crime-drama series Viimane võmm; and several characters on the popular TV3 comedy-crime series Kättemaksukontor between 2009 and 2015.

+In 2023 he played the role of a Marine Corporal in Last Sentinel directed by Tanel Toom.